Dulakshi-dev/Dulakshi-dev/README.md

-# Hi there 👋, I'm Dulakshi Gammanpila (I.D.D.C.
-Gammanpila)
+# Hi there 👋, I'm Dulakshi Gammanpila

 🎓 Final-year Computer Science undergraduate at the University of Sri Jayewardenepura, Sri Lanka 💻 Passionate about AI/ML, Full-Stack Development, and building real-world healthcare tech